Redone0001/waitlist/frontend/src/Pages/Guide/guides/xup/guide.md

 ## Disconnected

 **If you are disconnected you must not log back into the game**.
 Depending on the site you may warp back into the site out of range of logi, or in some cases in a site when fleet has already exited.
-Join Teamspeak first and ask FC if you can log back in.
+Join comms first and ask FC if you can log back in.
 Only if you get the ok then you can log back into eve.
-Once you are back in the game, open the **TDF-Official** channel and type "X DC \[your ship type\]" so the FC can reinvite you to the fleet in the correct squad.
+Once you are back in the game, open the **Beancursion-Official** channel and type "X DC \[your ship type\]" so the FC can reinvite you to the fleet in the correct squad.

 ## The Big Three

 New players are going to make mistakes.
-TDF won't crucify you for it.
+Beancursion won't crucify you for it.
 But you might get yourself killed if you're not careful.
 The three most common mistakes for new pilots are the following: -

 **Taking gate too early.** You're not Leeroy Jenkins, you're not taking the site on by yourself so you don't need to be the first one in.
 Some sites even have delayed entry where a solo ship may take the gate up to 30 seconds before everyone else.
 He's fitted for it, you are not.
 This also happens sometimes on TCRC _exit._ People hear the TCRC warp out and think it is the warp in for the next site.
 It's better if you are late than early and if in doubt, **ASK THE FC**.